-Following are summary evaluations of the threats analyzed in the SSA report for the foothill yellow-legged frog.
-The discussion focuses on general threats impacting all DPSs, with some anecdotal evidence regarding threats operating in particular DPSs.
-The specific threats associated with each DPS are identified in the status discussion for each DPS below and in the SSA report (Service 2021, Chapter 7, pp. 73-122).
+Below are summary evaluations of the threats analyzed in the SSA report for the foothill yellow-legged frog.
+The discussion focuses on those threats impacting the North Feather, South Sierra, Central Coast, and South Coast DPSs.
+The specific threats associated with each DPS we identified for listing under the Act are identified in the status discussion for each appropriate DPS below and in the SSA report (Service 2023, chapter 7, pp. 74-126).

-Those threats having the greatest impacts on the species or its habitat include: Altered stream hydrology and flow regimes (Factor A) associated with dams, surface water diversions, and channel modifications and their impact on the species and its habitat; predation and resource competition from nonnative species (Factor C and Factor E, respectively), such as American bullfrogs (Lithobates catesbeianus), smallmouth bass (Micropterus dolomieu), and crayfish species (Pacifastacus spp.); disease (Factor C); habitat degradation, loss, and fragmentation associated with wildfire (Factor A); the effects of climate change, including increased temperatures, drying and drought, and extreme flood events (Factor E); habitat modification and altered hydrology as a result of conservation efforts for salmonid species (colder water temperatures, timing and intensity of water flows) (Factor E); habitat loss, degradation, and fragmentation (Factor A), and direct negative effects to individuals (Factor E) from other anthropogenic activities such as agriculture, mining, urbanization, roads, and recreation.
-Within our threat discussion, we also evaluate existing regulatory mechanisms (Factor D) and ongoing conservation measures that may ameliorate threat impacts on the species.
+Those threats having the greatest impacts on the species or its habitat include: Altered stream hydrology and flow regimes (Factor A) associated with dams, surface water diversions, and channel modifications or alterations and their impact on the species and its habitat; predation and resource competition from nonnative species (Factor C and Factor E, respectively), such as American bullfrogs (Lithobates catesbeianus), smallmouth bass (Micropterus dolomieu), and crayfish species (Pacifastacus spp.); disease (Factor C); habitat degradation, loss, and fragmentation associated with wildfire (Factor A); the effects of climate change, including increased temperatures, drying and drought, and extreme flood events (Factor E); habitat modification and altered hydrology as a result of conservation efforts for salmonid species (colder water temperatures, timing and intensity of water flows) (Factor E); other habitat loss, degradation, and fragmentation (Factor A) or direct negative effects to individuals (Factor E) from nonnative fauna (i.e., invasive algae such as Didymosphenia geminata) or other anthropogenic activities such as agriculture, mining, urbanization, roads, and recreation.
+Within our threat discussion, we also evaluate existing regulatory mechanisms (Factor D) and ongoing conservation measures that may ameliorate threat impacts on the four DPSs.

-Livestock grazing and timber harvest were discussed as potential threats and potential beneficial influences in the recent status assessment for the foothill yellow-legged frog in California (CDFW 2019b, pp. 64-65, 67).
+Livestock grazing and timber harvest were discussed as potential threats and potential beneficial influences in the recent status assessment for the foothill vellow-legged frog in California (California Department of Fish and Wildlife (CDFW) 2019b, pp. 64-65, 67).
 These activities were also considered in the conservation assessment developed by the Forest Service and BLM as part of their sensitive species program for the species in Oregon (Olson and Davis 2009, pp. 18-20).
 While there is potential for harm to the species (e.g., when grazing and timber practices cause excessive erosion and sedimentation into streams), there are also potential positive benefits to foothill yellowlegged frog habitat from these practices (Olson and Davis 2009, pp. 18-20; CDFW 2019b, pp. 64-65, 67).
 We captured and evaluated the potential negative impacts associated with grazing and timber harvest (e.g., water impoundments for cattle, erosion, logging roads) in our assessment of altered hydrology, sedimentation, and roads.
-For full descriptions of all threats and how they impact the species, please see the SSA report (Service 2021, pp. 72-121).
+For full descriptions of all threats and how they impact the species, please see the SSA report (Service 2023, pp. 74 - 126).